Saturday, June 20, 2026

 Event Description

-Stroll with our Land Management staff to observe ephemerals and spring blooming native plants.
+Stroll with our Land Management staff to observe the plants blooming in the peak of summer.
 Learn about their identifying characteristics and ecological role within the landscape.
 Ecosystems and their community dynamics change season to season, year after year.
-This class will discuss the importance of early season flowers, what visitors to expect at the blooms and how the plant community influences the dynamics of the park ecosystem.
-We will begin at the Urban Ecology Center building and walk on foot paths through the park natural areas.
+This class will discuss the importance of plant diversity, what animal visitors to expect at the blooms, and how the plant community influences the dynamics of the park ecosystem.
+We will begin at the Menomonee Valley Urban Ecology Center building and walk on foot paths through the park natural areas.
 Participants can expect one and a half hours of walking.
-Paved routes are included for wheelchair accessibility.
+Trails include paved, gravel and wood chipped trails.

 Class topics:

-For questions about this program, please contact Washington Park Land Manager, Sofia Cortez, at scortez@urbanecologycenter.org.
+For questions about this program, please contact Menomonee Valley Land Manager, Natalie Pierson, at npierson@urbanecologycenter.org.

 For help with the registration process, please contact Program Systems Manager, Augie Rodenbeck, at arodenbeck@urbanecologycenter.org or (414) 626-8518.